Fundamentals of Sound

 DEFINITIONS

 The study of sound is a multidisciplinary field that deals with the physical (e.g. vibrations, waves), physiological (e.g. construction of the ear), and perceptual (e.g. auditory sensations) correlates of sound production, transmission, processing, storing, reproduction, and reception.
-It forges a link among the physical, physiological, and perceptual frames of reference, examining ways in which physical and physiological aspects interact to gives rise to auditory sensations/perceptions.

 In our study of sound will delve into several of the Acoustics Fields: